rpm-software-management/dnf5/doc/commands/repoquery.8.rst

 ``--leaves``
     | Display only leaf packages.

+``--unneeded``
+    | Limit the resulting set to leaves packages that were installed as dependencies
+    | so they are no longer needed.
+This switch lists packages that are going to be
+    | removed after executing the `autoremove` command.

 ``--nevra``
     | Use the `NEVRA` format for the output.
     | This is the default behavior.